wenhao-gao/SynNet/README.md

 # SynNet
 This repo contains the code and analysis scripts for our amortized approach to synthetic tree generation using neural networks.
 Our model can serve as both a synthesis planning tool and as a tool for synthesizable molecular design.

-The method is described in detail in the publication "Amortized tree generation for bottom-up synthesis planning and synthesizable molecular design" [TODO add link to arXiv after publication] and summarized below.
+The method is described in detail in the publication "Amortized tree generation for bottom-up synthesis planning and synthesizable molecular design" available on the [arXiv](https://arxiv.org/abs/2110.06389) and summarized below.

 ## Summary
 ### Overview